- 1 What vegetables grow in China?

 Chinese cuisines widely apply all kinds of food ingredients, including meat, flesh, vegetables, herbs, and fruits.
 Some of the vegetables are very popular and generally used in Chinese families.

 Chinese cabbage was called “菘sōng ” in ancient times.
 It was originally produced in northern China.
 Its seeds were found in clay pots unearthed from the Banpo cultural site, indicating that Chinese cabbage has a history of more than 6,000 years.

-Cabbage can be stir-fried, can be boiled in soup, and is also suitable for pairing with other types of meat.
+Cabbage can be stir-fried, boiled in soup, and is also suitable for pairing with other types of meat.